1hsiehcha/personal-website/README.md

 Furthermore, whenever this website is distributed upon Charles' consent, you MUST always include the full source code or a pointer to the full source code.

+Also, this code is without warranty and is not responsible for any cause of damage.
+It is simply created to broadcast Charles' portfolio.

 ## Link:
 https://1hsiehcha.github.io/personal-website \
 Note that the link and contents of this website are subject to change.